Swedish, 29, in a long-distance relationship with an Australian — and that's basically my entire qualification for running this site.

 What I can bring to every review — even ones I research rather than test — is context.
 I know what good looks like in this product category.
 I know what Lovense does well and where they cut corners.
 That calibration matters.

-Whether I've used the product or not, every review follows the same process.
+Whether I've used the product or not, every review follows the same four-step process.

 Motor power, battery life, charge time, waterproofing rating, dimensions, Bluetooth version.
-These are the facts.
-I pull them directly from Lovense's official product pages and cross-check against the app documentation.
+These are facts — pulled directly from Lovense's official pages and cross-checked against app documentation.

-Reddit (r/Lovense, r/SexToys, r/LongDistance), verified buyer reviews on retail platforms, the Lovense community forums.
+Reddit (r/Lovense, r/SexToys, r/LongDistance), verified buyer reviews, Lovense community forums.
 I look for patterns — if 30% of users mention a connectivity issue, that's in the review.
-If long-distance performance gets consistent praise, that affects the score.

 Every score is calibrated against the rest of Lovense's catalogue, not the entire market.
-A 9.5 here means it's outstanding for Lovense.
-This keeps comparisons meaningful rather than abstract.
+A 9.4 here means outstanding for Lovense.
+Keeps comparisons meaningful rather than abstract.

 Not "is this good?" but "who is this actually for?"
-Solo play, couples, long-distance, beginners, people who hate fiddly apps — different products suit different situations.
+Solo play, couples, long-distance, beginners — different products suit different situations.
 My job is to make that match clear.

-"Emma" is a pen name — I keep my real identity private, which is honestly pretty reasonable given the subject matter.
+I'm a 29-year-old researcher based in Stockholm — I keep most personal details private, which feels reasonable given the subject matter, but the experience behind this site is real: a long-distance relationship that's taken me deep into this category over the past two years.
 My experience with Lovense products is real.
-For products I haven't personally used, I rely on the research process described above and say so clearly in those reviews.
+For products I haven't personally used, I rely on the research process above and say so clearly in those reviews.

 I'm not affiliated with Lovense.
 I don't receive free products.
 My opinion of a product doesn't change based on whether it has an affiliate link.

-The full rating methodology — how scores are calculated, what criteria are weighted, what prevents inflation, and why scores range from 8.0 to 9.4 — is documented on the How I Review page.
+The full rating methodology — how scores are calculated, what criteria are weighted, and why scores range from 8.0 to 9.4 — is on the How I Review page.

 This site contains affiliate links to Lovense.
 If you buy through my links I earn a small commission — same price as buying direct, just a cut comes to me instead.
 It's how I keep the site running and the reviews free.
 It doesn't influence what I write.
 A bad product is a bad product, commission or not.